• Mulher nuvem - Carbono Galeria

 b.
 1961, Rio de Janeiro (RJ), Brazil | Lives and works in Berlin, Germany.

-Cristina began her artistic career working with drawing and painting in Parque Lage, Rio de Janeiro, in the 1980s.
-After establishing herself on the Brazilian scene as part of the Geração 80, together with artists such as Beatriz Milhazes and Adriana Varejão, she received a studio-residence grant from the State of Brandenburg, in Germany, to carry out an artistic project at Wiepersdorf Castle, and a grant from the German Academic Exchange Service (DAAD) to study at the Düsseldorf Academy of Arts, where she remained until 1995.
-During this period, she studied painting under the tutelage of Dutch conceptual artist Jan Dibbets.
+Cristina began her artistic career working with drawing and painting at Parque Lage, Rio de Janeiro, in the 1980s.
+After establishing herself in the Brazilian art scene as part of the Generation 80, alongside artists such as Beatriz Milhazes and Adriana Varejão, she received a studio-residence grant from the State of Brandenburg, Germany, to carry out an artistic project at Wiepersdorf Castle, and a grant from the German Academic Exchange Service (DAAD) to study at the Düsseldorf Art Academy, where she remained until 1995.
+During this period, she studied painting under the tutelage of the Dutch conceptual artist Jan Dibbets.

-Cristina Canale’s paintings combine abstraction and representation.
-Her images seem to depict a liquid world where a few recognizable elements emerge from overlapping color fields.
-For decades, her work has explored the history of painting and representation and its ongoing development.
-Her early works are physical, full of dark hues, solid lines, and impasto.
+Cristina Canale's paintings combine abstraction and representation.
+Her images seem to depict a fluid world where recognizable elements emerge from overlapping chromatic fields.
+For decades, her work has investigated the history of painting and representation and their continuous development.
+Early works are physical, full of dark hues, solid lines, and impasto.
 In the mid-1990s, Cristina moved to Germany and adopted a brighter, less impasto color palette, working with the sensitivity of lines and areas of color.

-Her recent works reveal influences from Fauvism, Post-Impressionism, and Neo-Expressionism, in portraits of landscapes, people, and domestic scenes, which recall pre-modern and early modernist themes.
-Throughout her work, the artist combines the literal and the lyrical, celebrating the malleability and magic of painting in playful environments.
+Her most recent works reveal influences from Fauvism, Post-Impressionism, and Neo-Expressionism, in portraits of landscapes, people, and domestic scenes, reminiscent of pre-modern and early modernist themes.
+Throughout her work, the artist combines the literal and the lyrical, celebrating the malleability and magic of painting in playful settings.

-Cristina Canale has exhibited her work at the 21st São Paulo Biennial (São Paulo, Brazil, 1991); and at the 6th Curitiba Biennial (Curitiba, Brazil, 2011).
-Some of her most recent solo shows include: "Zwischen den Welten" (Kunstforum Markert Gruppe, Hamburg, Germany, 2015); "Entremundos" (Paço Imperial, Rio de Janeiro, Brazil, 2014); "Between Being and Things" (Nara Roesler Gallery, São Paulo, Brazil, 2014); and "Protagonist and Sunday" (Instituto Figueiredo Ferraz, Ribeirão Preto, Brazil, 2013).
-She has also recently participated in the group shows "#2018" (Instituto Figueiredo Ferraz, Ribeirão Preto, Brazil, 2018); "The Color of Brazil", curated by Paulo Herkenhoff and Marcelo Campos, at the Rio Art Museum (Rio de Janeiro, 2016), and "Ways of Seeing Brazil: Itaú Cultural 30 Years", OCA, (Sao Paulo, 2017).
+Cristina Canale exhibited at the 21st São Paulo Biennial (São Paulo, Brazil, 1991); and at the 6th Curitiba Biennial (Curitiba, Brazil, 2011).
+Some of her most recent solo exhibitions include: "Zwischen den Welten" (Kunstforum Markert Gruppe, Hamburg, Germany, 2015); "Entremundos" (Paço Imperial, Rio de Janeiro, Brazil, 2014); "Entre o ser e as coisas" (Galeria Nara Roesler, São Paulo, Brazil, 2014); and "Protagonista e domingo" (Instituto Figueiredo Ferraz, Ribeirão Preto, Brazil, 2013).
+She also recently participated in the group exhibitions "#2018" (Instituto Figueiredo Ferraz, Ribeirão Preto, Brazil, 2018).
+"The Color of Brazil," curated by Paulo Herkenhoff and Marcelo Campos, at the Rio Art Museum (Rio de Janeiro, 2016), and "Ways of Seeing Brazil: Itaú Cultural 30 Years," OCA, (São Paulo, 2017).

 Representative galleries